What is Nitrogen dioxide?

 Over 98 percent of man-made N0, emissions result from Combustion with the majority due to stationary sources.
 Combustion generated oxides of nitrogen are emitted predominantly as nitric oxide, N0, a relatively harmless gas, but one which is rapidly converted in the atmosphere to the toxic nitrogen dioxide.
 Nitrogen dioxide is deleteration to human respiratory functions and with sustained exposure, can promote an increase incidence of respiratory ailments.

-Nitrogen dioxide is also a precurser in the formation of nitrate serosols and nitrosamines, the health effects of which are under study.
+Nitrogen dioxide is also a precursor in the formation of nitrate serosols and nitrosamines, the health effects of which are under study.
 Because of the quantity generated and their potential for widespread adverse effects on public health and welfare, nitrogen oxides are among the atmospheric pollutants for which standards and regularly controls have been established both by the U.S. c

 NO2 Uses (Nitrogen dioxide)

 - Nitrogen dioxide is used as an intermediate in the production of nitric acid.

 - Used in the manufacturing of oxidized cellulose compounds.